 Ensure to use the same type of drivers (OEM or generic) for the integrated and discrete GPUs.

-For example: If you choose to use generic drivers, first install the integrated GPU driver from Intel's website then install the discrete GPU driver from AMD's website.
+For example: If the Integrated GPU is not manufactured by AMD, and if you choose to use generic drivers, first install the integrated GPU driver from the GPU manufacturers website then install the discrete GPU driver from AMD's website.
 However, if using OEM drivers then install just the drivers from the laptop manufacturer's website.

 Note!
 Switchable Graphics may not function if the display driver for either of the GPUs are missing or not installed.

 Switchable Graphics offers several standard operating modes and can also be configured to run a specific application using the desired GPU.

 To configure Switchable Graphics settings, right-click the

 AMD Radeon Settings from the menu.

 Running Applications view will be displayed by default.
 This view lists recent and current running applications and their assigned Switchable Graphics mode.

 Note!
 The default mode for most applications is predetermined by the operating system.
 Applications with specific GPU requirements show a